FrankSalmick/MacroJS/readme.md

 # MacroJS
 MacroJS is a CLI macro recorder/player that supports waiting for content to appear on screen.
 It's written in NodeJS and is cross-platform.
-At this point it's almost ready to be called version 1, it just needs an easier install process and to support keypresses (the boilerplate is all there, there are just a few things I need to fix up)
+At this point it's almost ready to be called version 1, it just needs an easier install process.

 # Screenshots